-Stretching west of Hamburg’s centre, with the Elbe river as its southern border, Altona is a richly varied neighbourhood.
+Stretching west of Hamburg’s centre, with the Elbe river as its southern border, Altona is a richly varied neighborhood.
 The area’s Altona-Altstadt part, in the east, has some of the city’s prettiest architecture, including the grand Altona City Hall and the reconstructed Fish Auction Hall.
 The western Ottensen is a prime nightlife spot where hip clubs such as Fabrik, inside a former factory, please the area’s artists and young professionals.
-The neighbourhood’s large ethnic population also guarantees an abundance of international dining.
+The neighborhood’s large ethnic population also guarantees an abundance of international dining.

 See all hotels in Altona

-On the western banks of Alster Lake, Harvestehude is one of Hamburg’s most genteel neighbourhoods.
+On the western banks of Alster Lake, Harvestehude is one of Hamburg’s most genteel neighborhoods.
 Grand rows of turn-of-the-century villas dominate the quiet, residential streets of the area, located just north of Hamburg’s centre.
 Alstervorland, a green stretch along the Alster Lake, draws joggers, walkers and cyclists.
 To the south is Rotherbaum, where the streets are alive with pubs, bookshops and an art house cinema, courtesy of Hamburg’s student population – the main campus of Hamburg’s university is just next door.

 See all hotels in Harvestehude